ikuzmych02/portfolio/README.md

 ## C-algorithms:
   In this branch, I have many different embedded system related C algorithms.
-For example, an algorithm that counts the number of set bits in an integer.
+For example, an algorithm that counts the number of set bits in an integer, or an algorithm which reverses every pair of bits in an integer

 ## Frogger
   In this branch, I have the code-base for my "Frogger" project implemented with a DE1_SoC